astoilkov/main-thread-scheduling/readme.md

 }
 ```

-### Priorities
+### Scheduling strategies

-There are three priorities available `user-blocking`, `user-visible`, and `background`:
+There are three scheduling strategies available.
+You can think about them more easily by completing the sentence with one of the three words: "Schedule the task while keeping the page _interactive_/_smooth_/_idle_."

-- `user-blocking` – use this for things that need to display to the user as fast as possible.
-Every `user-blocking` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
+- `interactive` – use this for things that need to display to the user as fast as possible.
+Every `interactive` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
-- `user-visible` — use this for things you want to display to the user quickly but you still want for animations to run smoothly for example. `user-visible` runs for `13ms` and then gives around `3ms` to render the frame.
+- `smooth` — use this for things you want to display to the user quickly but you still want for animations to run smoothly for example. `smooth` runs for 13ms and then gives around 3ms to render the frame.
-- `background` – use this for background tasks.
+- `idle` – use this for background tasks.
 Every background task is run for 5ms.

 ## Alternatives